 - Ending funding for some treatments and prescriptions

 - Delaying or avoiding funding newly approved treatments

 What are the proposed aims of the STP?

 - Elimination of a projected 2020/21 deficit of £305.5 million;

 - Elimination of duplication of services across the region;

 - Implementation of a new model for prevention, self-care and early diagnosis;

 - Implementation of integrated primary and community care;

-- Reduce the use of the acute care sector.
+- To reduce the use of the acute care sector;

 - Overall the STP aims to reduce the use of the acute sector and increase treatment in the primary/community sector.